Reading St Andrew’s Scottish Dancing Society members have regular social and other events throughout the year.

 The major events are summarised below:

-In January each year, the society celebrates Burns Night on the closest Wednesday to the 25th.
+In January each year, the society celebrates Burns Night on an evening near to 25 January.

 We have a Social Dance evening with the traditional Burns Supper halfway through the evening with the Haggis having been piped round the hall.

 In February each year, the Society organises a Ball in a large hall in Reading.
 It is decorated beautifully and a band is invited to come and play for the evening.

 Supper is served half way through the programme, and should you not be sure whether you are able to come, maybe the delicious array of puddings will tempt you to the Ball.

 The AGM is held each year on a Wednesday in March and is chaired by Robert Barthram the Minister of St Andrew’s United Reform Church and the President of the Society.

 All members, no matter which class they usually attend, are encouraged to come along to join the dancing before and after the AGM.
 As an added incentive, there is no charge for the evening!
 It is likely that nominations will be required for new members of the Committee.
 A current Committee member or a notice on the board in the hall will provide more information.

 The Ceilidh is held in April each year.
 It is an informal evening and an ideal opportunity for both dancers and non-dancers to enjoy a night out together.
 So bring along all those spouses, children, friends and work colleagues who wonder what we get up to at St Andrew’s.
 It is a great opportunity to show them!